DavidDionise/go-compass-test/README.md

 - Turn on the compass, with the arrow facing north
 - Execute the command `go run .
 CAL_START` (case-sensetive).
 You should see a green light on the compass
-- Slowly rotate the compass to full rotations, ~1 min/rotation
+- Slowly rotate the compass two full rotations, ~1 min/rotation
 - When finished, execute the command `go run .
 CAL_END`.
 The green light on the compass should turn off

 # Getting Compass Angle